Guides

-Who hasn’t been captivated watching the intricate process of pottery making?
+Who hasn’t been captivated by the intricate process of pottery making?
 It’s one of the most striking art forms around, beloved for both beauty and function.
 The pottery making process reaches back to the earliest days of human creativity, which taps into something primitive and pure in us all.

-And though creating clay vessels has evolved through the centuries, the basic pottery making process is the same as what our ancestors followed: shaping clay into something lovely and useful.
+Though creating clay vessels has evolved through the centuries, the basic pottery making process is the same as what our ancestors followed: shaping clay into something lovely and useful.

-By learning pottery for beginners, you might find that pottery making is the right creative hobby to spark your creativity and elevate your mood!
+If you’ve ever wondered how to make pottery yourself, the article below will give you some inspiration before your first class.
+By starting pottery for beginners, you might be about to find that pottery making is the right creative hobby to spark your creativity and elevate your mood!

 Jump to Section

-How to Make Pottery
+Learning How to Make Pottery

 An experienced potter will teach you useful tips and give you an in-depth understanding of topics like ceramics vs. pottery, the best types of clay for pottery, the best methods for glazing pottery and more.
+Remember, if in doubt, just ask!

 Selecting Clay